ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 ```

 #### Register
-The counter can be registered with the global metrics registry, therefore it can be looked up later without having the
+The counter can be registered with the global metrics registry.
+Therefore, it can be looked up later without having the
 reference of the counter that was created.
 Also, only the registered counters will be reported to the Metrics reporter
 such as Prometheus.
 In case, if there is already another non counter metric registered,
 then there will be an error returned.
 But if it's another counter instance, then the registered counter instance will